Saamu02/HikeApp/README.md

 - How to use custom LabeledContent.
 - How to have alternative icons for the app.

+Also faced some challenges while following the tutorials, as there were some modifiers that were depricated. e.g. cornerRadius and foregroundColor.

 Note: I am following the tutorials SwiftUI + SwiftData Masterclass - iOS App Development Swift by Robert Petras.